openoakland/woeip/README.rst

 How To Contribute
 -----------------
 There are several ways to contribute to WOAQ, including product design, community engagement, project management, and engineering.
-A general project overview is available in the `WOAQ Google Document <https://docs.google.com/document/d/1nMpRN8zOn-Sq9ocrVcOY0HZI2JnL5R7wEKje_YgVwRk/edit>`_.
-Current project issues and goals are organized on the `WOAQ Trello board <https://trello.com/invite/b/EBnxZHmx/6e43b909891f622463a67da64dbb8101/west-oakland-air-quality>`_.
-Please review the `Instructions Card <https://trello.com/c/msbASe3F>`_ before editing the Trello Board.

-**TODO:** create a full contributing document
+Visit `Contributing.md <https://github.com/openoakland/woeip/tree/master/.github/contributing.md>`_ for more information.

 Reporting Security Issues
 -------------------------